The Dot Magazine

 How We Chose The Best French Restaurants In Ho Chi Minh City

 There’s a real mix.
-For example, La Villa has celebrated 10 years (and counting) of serving elegant set menus in their Thao Dien villa.
+For example, La Villa has celebrated 15 years (and counting) of serving elegant set menus in their Thao Dien villa.
 And its chef, Thierry Mounon, recently opened a bistro-style restaurant, called La Fontaine, in Thao Dien too.
+The area has been expanding rapidly, perhaps thanks to its large community of expats and its increasing appeal to Vietnamese.
+LUPIN Bistro et Vin is the kind of carefree modern eatery that price-conscious concept-savvy residents can’t resist.

 Then there’s the renowned Vietnamese chef, Peter Cuong Franklin, delving into the origins of Vietnam’s iconic dish, phở, and exploring its contentious French roots.
 Taking inspiration from Le Pot Au Phở, crafted by legendary Chef Paul Bocuse, at Peter’s noodle bar, situated above the MICHELIN-starred Anan Saigon, and called POT AU PHỞ By Anan, he serves his version of the dish, a mini banh mi, and lots more.